Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 You need to decide what is important to you, your workers and your work, when scoring the responses.

 The higher the score on each objective the better the answer.
 Adding up the scores will give a comparator and bids can be ranked in order of acceptability to you.

 11. Scoring The Tenders

 For best results, it’s important that a number of reviewers score the tenders, and they work independently of each other.
 Remember the loudest voice or the most senior manager may not have much insight into OH services.
-And it’s sometime difficult to argue against these.
+And it’s sometimes difficult to argue against these.

 Each reviewer takes away a scoring card and sets a score using their professional skills against each objective.
-Hopefully everyone will come to the same conclusion and there will be an outright winner.
-However with health, it is difficult to do; people have different expectations of what is right in terms of occupational health provision in the workplace.
+Hopefully, everyone will come to the same conclusion and there will be an outright winner.
+However, with health, it is difficult to do; people have different expectations of what is right in terms of occupational health provision in the workplace.

 This is where the importance of the workshop comes into play, making sure everyone understands what occupational health is all about.
 And this serves a number of purposes; not only does it give scorers and stakeholders tools to be able to critically analyse the tenders, it also improves the overall understanding of occupational health and influences good OH in the company going forward.
 For example, many believe occupational health is about health and well-being (checking blood pressures and measuring cholesterol); but it’s not really.
 So it’s important that scorers understand that it is non-essential occupational health work, and already available on the NHS.
-Without the understanding of OH in the workplace the scoring could be skewed and irrelevant.
+Without the understanding of OH in the workplace, the scoring could be skewed and irrelevant.

 12. Decision Made